Customer Services & Business Support - Privacy Notice

 Adur & Worthing Councils are the data controllers (referred to in this notice as 'we' or 'us') of your personal data for the purposes of applicable data protection legislation in relation to the administration and management of the following:

-The Customer Services and business support team are responsible for answering incoming telephone calls to the council, for providing face to face customer service advice at Portland House and the Shoreham Centre and for responding to customer enquiries sent to certain council email addresses.
+The Customer Services and business support team are responsible for answering incoming telephone calls to the council, making outbound calls to customers to provide advice and support, providing face to face customer service advice at Portland House and the Shoreham Centre and for responding to customer enquiries sent to certain council email addresses.
 We aim to resolve as many queries as we can at first contact, but we will sometimes need to transfer your call to another council department, or arrange for you to have a face- to-face appointment with colleagues from another department.

 We also deal with enquiries made to particular council email addresses.
 Again, we respond to some emails direct, but will redirect more specialist or complex enquiries to other relevant council teams.